aleshinskaya/graph_extract/readme.md

 ## <b>Graph Extract</b>

 This package offers an LLM-based tool to automatically extract meanintful structure in a text scenario with an action choice.
 Inputs are a text scenario and any number of action choices, entereed as a json.
 The output is a js/html visualization and associated json object that identifies the entities, actions, events, and relations among them within the scenario.
 This serves as an input to structured downstream reasoning.
+See examples in data/.

 ## <i>Input Data</i>